logancammish/configurable-beacons/README.md

+## Okay, just get to the point, where is it?
+**-> You can find the jar file for 26.0-26.2 [here](https://github.com/logancammish/configurable-beacons/releases/download/3.1.0/configurable-beacons-3.1.0.jar), or under releases <-**
 # Configurable Beacons

 Configurable Beacons is a Fabric mod that lets a server or singleplayer world customise each beacon level's effect range and duration.
 It can also keep registered beacons active outside normal player range.